How to use a hand blender… and what tasks to use it for!

 A chopper , also known as chopping bowl, can be used to chop, shred or mince small quantities.
 Use it for vegetables, meats, nuts, spices or herbs.
 Some are more powerful than others with spices, hard nuts or coffee beans, fibrous vegetables and meat or fish with bone.

 Making nice fine food is easy too with the pulse button ( which you also get on the Braun Vario series hand blenders ) is used to mix more delicately some soft ingredients like boiled egg or onions, or mix more gently wet ingredients into solid ( milk into a nut butter for example) .

 Whilst the chopping bowl can in effect act like a mini-processor, you’ll find that some immersion blenders cross the line into the food processing world with added accessories that can make them look like a larger countertop food processing set up, but usually with smaller sized bowls.
 As well as checking if you need your hand blender to do these tasks, it’s also important to look at the size and weight of these accessories incase storage or counter-top space is an issue for you.

-If you want to cover it all in one go, the higher end Sage All In One, and the Braun MQ 9 series, and the Bamix Superbox all come with accessories including a chopper container and a food processor to dice, slice and grate.
+If you want to cover it all in one go, the higher end Sage All In One, and the Braun MQ 9 series, Kitchenaid 5 speed and the Bamix Superbox all come with accessories including a chopper container and a food processor to dice, slice and grate.
 You can also find more recommendations covering all levels and prices in our top 15 post here.